 Montage Mountain Resort

 Mount Peter has been operating since 1936, making it the oldest ski area in New York.
 This resort has built a reputation as a premier family destination for snow lovers, particularly for beginners and small children.
 Since 30% of the mountain’s trails are for beginners, it’s a great place to gain a lifelong passion for the sport.
 The best part?
 With the purchase of a lift ticket, anyone over the age of 5 can learn to ski or snowboard for free on holidays and weekends, with a 1-hour group lesson.
 It covers the basics: Kids will get an introduction to equipment, sliding movements, basic balance and stance, stopping and direction changes.

 51 Old Mt.
 Peter Road, Warwick, NY 10990

-Hunter Mountain is New York’s top four-season resort for families featuring renowned terrain, snowmaking and grooming, an award-winning Learning Center, snowtubing, slopeside condominiums, and the Kaatskill Mountain Club luxury hotel.
-Though Hunter is the farthest mountain from New Jersey on our list, it is the place to go if you’re looking for a big mountain in the tri-state area.
-Its summit hits 3,200 feet above sea level with 1,600 foot vertical drop, and that’s not all!
-12 lifts and an impressive 58 trails are spread across the 240 skiiable acres that make up Hunter Mountain.
-Skiiers of all levels can find challenging terrain, and cruisable slopes for easy-going runs, too.
+Hunter Mountain is New York’s top four-season resort for families featuring renowned terrain, snowmaking and grooming, an award-winning Learning Center, snowtubing, slopeside condominiums and the Kaatskill Mountain Club luxury hotel.
+Though Hunter is the furthest mountain from New Jersey on our list, it is the place to go if you’re looking for a big mountain in the tri-state area.
+Its summit hits 3,200 feet above sea level with 1,600-foot vertical drop, and that’s not all—with 12 lifts and an impressive 58 trails spread across the 240 acres, skiers of all levels can find challenging terrain, and slopes for easy runs too.